nhsconnect/CareConnectAPI/pages/engage/engage.md

 ## The Process ##

+The process is broken down into 15 descrete steps that are boradly organised onto three stages: Agree Business Requirements, Define the Solution, and Deliver the Solution.

 <p style="text-align:center;"><img src="images/engage/EngagementApproach.svg" alt="Diagram showing the process stages for agreeing business requirements, then defining and delivering the solution" title="Diagram showing the process stages for agreeing business requirements, then defining and delivering the solution" style="width:100%;max-width: 100%;"></p>

 ### Agree Business Requirements ###